VeriProp/2022/index.md

 ### Attending

-TBA; the workshop will take place on August 11.
+The workshop will take place on August 12, the second day after CAV.
+Please register via the [official FloC website](https://www.floc2022.org).

 # Organization